The Hidden Uncertainty in a Neural Networks Activations: Abstract

 \section{Abstract}

 The distribution of a neural network's latent representations has been successfully used to detect \ac{ood} data.
-Since \ac{ood} detection denotes a popular benchmark for epistemic uncertainty estimates, this raises the question of a deeper correlation.
-This work investigates whether the distribution of latent representations indeed contains information about the uncertainty associated with the predictions of a neural network.
-Prior work identifies epistemic uncertainty with the surprise, thus the negative log-likelihood, of observing a particular latent representation, which we verify empirically.
-Moreover, we demonstrate that the output-conditional distribution of hidden representations allows quantifying aleatoric uncertainty via the entropy of the predictive distribution.
-We analyze epistemic and aleatoric uncertainty inferred from the representations of different layers and conclude with the exciting finding that the hidden repesentations of a deterministic neural network indeed contain information about its uncertainty.
+This work investigates whether this distribution moreover correlates with a model's epistemic uncertainty, thus indicates its ability to generalise to novel inputs.
+We first empirically verify that epistemic uncertainty can be identified with the surprise, thus the negative log-likelihood, of observing a particular latent representation.
+Moreover, we demonstrate that the output-conditional distribution of hidden representations also allows quantifying aleatoric uncertainty via the entropy of the predictive distribution.
+We analyse epistemic and aleatoric uncertainty inferred from the representations of different layers and conclude that deeper layers lead to uncertainty with similar behaviour as established - but computationally more expensive - methods (e.g. deep ensembles).
+While our approach does not require modifying the training process, we follow prior work and experiment with an additional regularising loss that increases the information in the latent representations.
+We find that this leads to improved \ac{ood} detection of epistemic uncertainty at the cost of ambiguous calibration close to the data distribution.
 We verify our findings on both classification and regression models.